Mitch McConnell Apologizes For His Comments About The Obama Administration

 According to Business Insider, once he made those comments Obama administration officials pushed back.

-Former Deputy National Security Adviser Ben Rhodes said they left the White House a “literal playbook.”
-He said they also left “a cabinet-level exercise, and a global infrastructure to deal with 'something like this.”
+Former Deputy National Security Adviser Ben Rhodes said they left the White House a “literal playbook.